-10. Key activities required during the active life of the temporary works
+9. Key activities required during the active life of the temporary works

-Explain the key considerations for the co-ordination, supervision and checking of works on site during the construction, erection and dismantling of temporary works.
+Describe the key considerations which will help a TWS support the TWC in the co-ordination, supervision and checking of work on site during the construction, erection and dismantling of temporary works.